PavolMilcik/PavolMilcik/README.md

 "***Scio me nihil scire***"📖 *- each day brings the opportunity to learn something new, to upskill myself and to be better version of myself.*

+[^1]This is an enhanced version of your sentence by ChatGPT-3.5.